Limits of JT gravity: Limits of JT gravity

 which is just the Newton-potential in three spatial dimensions for an object of mass $m_0$.
 This shows that one can obtain higher-dimensional Newton potentials by choosing $V(X)$ suitably, which is again identical to how things work in usual 2d dilaton gravity.

 Along the same lines we also propose general Carrollian dilaton gravity

 Here we eliminated the $\mathfrak{u}(1)$ field by a redefinition of $\Ht$.
 The $X$-dependence of the new potential term $V$ determines the curvature of the geometry with linear $X$-dependence corresponding to constant curvature.
-A non-trivial $X_\Pt$-dependence on the other hand leads to non-vanishing $\dd e$ and thus controls the extrinsic curvature or intrinsic torsion of the geometry as discussed in Section \ref{sec:limits-bf-theories}.
+A non-trivial $X_\Ht$-dependence on the other hand leads to non-vanishing torsion.
 The discussion of equations of motion, constant and linear dilaton sectors is analogous to the NC case above.